neuroforgede/blog-sandbox/README.md

 # NeuroForge blog sandbox

-This repository contains all the code we show in our blog pots.
+This repository contains all the code we show in our blog post.